 - Crowds have a life of their own.
 Stay aware of the mood.

-- Alert your news director if the scene turns angry.
+- Move away quickly if the scene turns angry.
 Be on alert for aggressive people.
 They may provoke a violent response.
+Keep your station informed of the conditions on the scene and your location.

 - If planning to move, seek advice from people who have just come from the direction you’re heading.